michelegalasso/xrpostprocessing/README.md

 3. Add permanently the current folder to your `PYTHONPATH` environment variable
 4.  `python -m venv .venv`
 5.  `.venv\Scripts\activate` or for Linux just use `source .venv/bin/activate`
-6.  `python -m pip install -r requirements.txt`
+6.  `pip install -r requirements.txt`

 # Before every use
 1. Go to the project folder